 Nurse Midwife Degree Levels Offered

 Students have the option to complete a master's degree-level nurse midwifery program or a doctoral nurse midwifery program.
-Many practices are perfectly fine with an MSN-educated nurse midwife, but those who may want to further their clinical expertise and assume a leadership-based role may prefer to opt for a DNP.
+Many practices are perfectly fine with an MSN-educated nurse midwife, but those who may want to further their clinical expertise and assume a leadership-based role may prefer to opt for a DNP, or doctoral degree.
 There are also other bridge programs that will allow nurses to break into the nurse midwifery specialty.
 Luckily, there are a variety of schools around the country that offer each of these pathways.

 MSN Programs